 Players wishing to register to play for any team within the Monticello Baseball Association must either reside within the boundaries of Monticello School District #882 or they must be attending Monticello Schools.
 Non-public schools that are located within the boundaries of Monticello School District #882 will be considered a Monticello School.

-All registration is done online by clicking on the REGISTRATION tab at the top of the page.
+All registration is done online by clicking on the HOME page and then Registration tab on the left side of the page.
 It will give you step by step instructions to complete this process.
 When referring to the grade level, it is for the CURRENT school year.

 Age 6 & Under: $45